ENTWOY/git-global/README.md

+refactor: update license text to point to angular.dev
+- Update license text to point to angular.dev instead of angular.io

 feat(list): Add filtering functionality to the employee list

 - Implemented a new filter feature to allow users to filter employees by department.